tuxone/ValidationBundle/README.md

     tux_one_validation:
         dictionary_file_path: /path/to/custom/dictionary.txt
+        use_wildcard: false

 "dictionary.txt" is a custom dictionary that contains a list of bad word.
 This configuration is optionally.
 If setted, the bundle works with your custom bad word list, otherwise it will work with the default bad word list.

+You can also use the "is_wildcard" option to also search for in-word occurrences.
+This may slow down the validation a bit.

 Usage
 ------------